nishamuktewar/techtree/20161129-triage/allocation.md

 ## Unclaimed

 - Machine translation
-- Active learning
 - ML on knowledge graphs
 - Smart hypothesis testing and selection
-- Learning to learn (or does this connect with NN introspection/automatic ML?)
 - Anomaly detection
 - Source code repository analysis/sparse pointer models